Test-Time Degradation Adaptation for Open-Set Image Restoration: Experiments

 \section{Experiments}

-In this section, we first introduce the experimental settings, and then show quantitative and qualitative results on multiple image restoration tasks.
+In this section, we first introduce the experimental settings, and then show quantitative and qualitative results on multiple degradations.
 Finally, we perform analysis experiments including ablation studies and result visualizations.
-Due to space limitations, we show more experimental details and results in the supplementary material.